justas-d/Stormbot/README.md

 # Stormbot
 A Discord.Net based bot.

-### Prerequisites.
-* C#6
-* .NET 4.6
-* StrmyCore
-* Discord.Net (slightly modified)
-* Discord.Net Modules, Commands, Audio
-* A Discord account the bot can log into.
-* Livestreamer, ffmpeg, ffprobe, YoutubeExtractor and a Soundcloud API key for audio.
-* Microsoft.CodeAnalysis.Scripting for the execute module.
-* TerrariaBridge for the Terraria module. (https://github.com/SSStormy/TerrariaBridge)
-* TwitchBotBase for the Twitch bridge (https://github.com/SSStormy/TwitchBotBase)
-* Pastebin user credentials and a API key

 ### Highlights
 * Dynamic Permissions (Role, user and channel Allows/Denies using JSON data)
 * Audio streaming from basically most video/audio services (twitch included)